eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 ## Getting better IOPS

 Geth needs a decent amount of IOPS, as do Besu and Nethermind.
-Erigon can run on very low IOPS, even two HDD in RAID-0 or RAID-1.
+Erigon can run on very low IOPS, though should also not be used with HDD.

 For cloud providers, here are some results for syncing Geth.
 - AWS, gp2 or gp3 with provisioned IOPS have both been tested successfully.